Welcome Military Affiliated Students

 You should meet with a counselor each semester to review your VA Student Education Plan and remaining classes.

 This information also pertains to the colleges within the Riverside Community College District.
+Yet, this PSL will not require counselors review as we are within the same District.

 Resources and Links